olcf/olcf-user-docs/systems/summit_user_guide.rst

 **PGI:** Portland Group compiler suite

+**NVHPC:** Nvidia HPC SDK compiler suite

 **GNU:** GNU Compiler Collection

 **NVCC**: CUDA C compiler

+PGI was bought out by Nvidia and have rebranded their compilers, incorporating them into the NVHPC compiler suite.
+There will be no more new releases of the PGI compilers.

 Upon login, the default versions of the XL compiler suite and Spectrum Message Passing Interface (MPI) are added to each user's environment through the modules